 What happened to what was once the most powerful industry in the world?

-As quickly as the American Steel industry saw its rise, it began to wither away until it nearly died completely.
-This is largely due to a much more efficient process of making steel.
-The modern day oxygen furnace, in part with the invention of the continuous caster, allowed for the process to use less work, energy, and manpower than the open hearth furnaces of the industry’s golden years.
+As quickly as the American Steel industry saw its rise, it began to wither away until it nearly died out completely.
+This is largely due to a much more efficient process of making stainless steel sheets.
+The modern-day oxygen furnace, in part with the invention of the continuous caster, allowed for the process to use less work, energy, and manpower than the open-hearth furnaces of the industry’s golden years.

-Foreign competitors that were once in ruin were building new factories and implementing these new technologies.
+Foreign competitors that were once in the ruin were building new factories and implementing these new technologies.
 This gave them the competitive edge needed to produce at a faster rate with lower costs.
-For many our nation's large mills, the cost of shutting down and converting existing equipment made the transition from the old ways extremely painful.
-Slowly, American factories that were once industry powerhouses went bankrupt and shutdown.
+For many of our nation's large mills, the cost of shutting down and converting existing equipment made the transition from the old ways extremely painful.
+Slowly, American factories that were once industry powerhouses went bankrupt and shut down.

-Technological advancements have made production more efficient.
+Technological advancements have made production more efficient and some jobs were replaced by automation.
 From 1960 to today, American steel mills have decreased from an average of 700,000 workers to just 83,000.
-And within the last 40 years, productivity of labor has increased more than five times from approximately 10 man-hours per finished ton to under 2.
+And within the last 40 years, the productivity of labor has increased more than five times from approximately 10 man-hours per finished ton to under 2.

 The State of Steel Today

-Furthermore, most of the steel that is produced in America is now made in specialty mills or "mini-mills" that use scrap iron and steel as feedstock.
-This process is cheaper and more environmentally friendly than the traditional method, but without producing steel directly from iron ore we cannot even come close to meeting the demand that our country has for steel.
+Furthermore, most of the stainless steel sheets that are produced in America is now made in specialty mills or "mini-mills" that use scrap iron and steel as feedstock.
+This process is cheaper and more environmentally friendly than the traditional method, but without producing steel directly from iron ore, we cannot even come close to meeting the demand that our country has for steel.

 A Glimpse Into the Future

-The demand for stronger and thinner materials continues to increase as the demand for construction and pipe-grade materials increase.
-There is promise for investment in the U.S. steel industry relative to its volume of production and as technology continues to improve and impact the future, we believe that industry will only become stronger and continue to grow.
+The demand for stronger and thinner materials continues to increase as the demand for construction and pipe-grade materials increases.
+There is a promise for investment in the U.S. steel industry relative to its volume of production and as technology continues to improve and impact the future, we believe that the industry will only become stronger and continue to grow.

-Steel, the backbone of many of our cities, supplies materials for bridges, skyscrapers, railroads, and the automotive industry will continue to be an essential part of American lives.
-Smart Cities and energy efficiency becoming popular throughout much of the world, the steel industry continues to make improvements in its ability to provide high quality products to meet the ever evolving landscape, both nationally and globally.
+Stainless steel, the backbone of many of our cities, supplies materials for bridges, skyscrapers, railroads, and the automotive industry will continue to be an essential part of American lives.
+With smart cities, sustainability, and energy efficiency becoming popular throughout much of the world, the steel industry continues to make improvements in its ability to provide high-quality products to meet the ever-evolving landscape, both nationally and globally.